Quickstart

 Was this helpful?

-The quickest way to create your first tests is with the Test Generation demo.
-TestDriver will log into your app, generate a dozen tests, and upload them to GitHub.
+The fastest way to create your first set of tests is by running the demo.
+TestDriver will automatically log into your application, generate a dozen UI, and push them directly to your GitHub repository.

-The TestDriver Running Tests are the fastest and easiest way to get started with TestDriver, but you'll need an API key.
-You can get one by subscribing to TestDriver Pro in the TestDriver dashboard.
+TestDriver Runners are the fastest way to get started, but you'll need an TestDriver Pro plan.
 See Getting an API Key.

 Every TestDriver Pro plan comes with $100 of free credits

-You can always use your own computer as a runner for free.
-See Local Agent Setup.
+You can use your own computer as a runner for free.
+See Local Agent Setup

 Now, just tell TestDriver what you want it to do.
 For our example, try click new task